-We buy a butternut squash with all the best intentions, but quite often find it sitting neglected in the veg rack weeks later – sometimes someone has even drawn a sad face on it…(yes, that’s how we roll in our house!)
+Here at Coffee and Food, we buy a butternut squash with all the best intentions, but quite often find it sitting neglected in the veg rack weeks later – sometimes someone has even drawn a sad face on it…(yes, that’s how we roll in our house!)

 In a bid to prevent this from happening again, I found a delicious recipe online and hey presto, this is it.
+Chicken, butternut squash and lentil curry.

 It’s a really hearty dish and we packed in extra vegetables too – courgette and aubergine just to feel an extra bit virtuous!
 You can also add more chillis or none at all – it’s entirely up to you and your taste buds.
 The coconut milk adds a delicious creaminess to it.